-As mortgage brokers we get asked loads of questions, and we love it!
-One frequently asked question in the mortgage broking business is ‘what is a mortgage offset account and how can it benefit me?’
+One frequently asked question in the Australian mortgage broking business is "what is a mortgage offset account and how can it help me?"
 With all the different mortgage options available and the mortgage offset account often touted as a major feature of the loan, it pays to know how to use it to save money and get ahead on your mortgage repayments.

 Mortgage offset accounts or home loan offset accounts may save you money, reduce the amount of time it takes you to pay off your loan and help to insulate you against interest rate rises.